zi-w/Structural-Kernel-Learning-for-HDBBO/README.md

 To run Box2D related code in test-functions/robot-pushing/, please install [Pybox2d](https://github.com/pybox2d/pybox2d).

 ## Example
-example_addgp.m is a simple example using Bayesian optimization to maximize a high-dimensional black-box function.
+example_addgp.m is a simple example using Bayesian Optimization (BO) to maximize a high-dimensional black-box function.
 Please see the comments in the code for more details about the usage.

-add_gpopt.m is the function for Bayesian optimization with additive Gaussian processes for high dimensional problems.
+add_gpopt.m is the function for BO with additive Gaussian processes for high dimensional problems.

+example_batch_addgp.m is an example using *Batch* Bayesian Optimization (BBO) to maximize a high-dimensional black-box function.
+Please see the comments in the code for more details about the usage.
+Different methods could be used by choosing the value of `bo_method` from

+* `batch_rand`: Each point for exploration is chosen uniformly randomly
+* `batch_ucb_dpp_ori`: All acquisition functions are UCB.
+Exploration is done via DPP with posterior covariance kernels for each group.
+Combination is done uniformly randomly.
+* `batch_ucb_pe_ori`: All acquisition functions are UCB.
+Exploration is done via PE with posterior covariance kernels for each group.
+Combination is done uniformly randomly.
+* `batch_ucb_dpp_fnc`: All acquisition functions are UCB.
+Exploration is done via DPP with posterior covariance kernels for each group.
+Combination is done by maximizing the quality function, which is UCB in our case.
+* `batch_ucb_pe_fnc`: All acquisition functions are UCB.
+Exploration is done via PE with posterior covariance kernels for each group.
+Combination is done by maximizing the quality function, which is UCB in our case.

+batch_add_gpopt.m is the function for BBO with additive Gaussian processes for high dimensional problems.

 ## Example functionals for optimization
 In test_functions/, we provide some functionals one can use to test Bayesian optimization algorithms.